 It’s fall my friends!
 And you know what that means – pumpkins.
 Pumpkins everywhere.

-Pumpkins decorating porches for Halloween.
-Pumpkins decorating tables for Thanksgiving.
-And pumpkins decorating any other little nook in your house just because they look so darn cute.
+Jack O’ Lanterns decorating porches for Halloween.
+Squashes decorating tables for Thanksgiving.
+And mini pumpkins decorating any other little nook in your house just because they look so darn cute.

 But even though pumpkins are adorable for a week or two, they don’t stay adorable forever.
 If you let them sit for too long, they turn into a nightmarish mush.

 Don’t let that happen to your pumpkins!
 Why not make a tasty bread this fall instead?